FYJen/website/README.md

 #[Personal Website](http://www.arthur-jen.com)

 This is a personal website that I built to exhibit my interests, projects and latest resume.
 In fact, this website is a by-product of RESTful API that I built underneath it.
 The website is hosted on AWS.
 Since I work most comfortably with Python, I choose Flask as my web framework and SQLAlchemy ORM as toolkit to interact with database.
-Nginx and Supervisor(uWSGI) are used to host the web server and keep it alive.
+Nginx and Supervisor(uWSGI) are used to host web and API servers and keep them alive.
 I am currently working on Redis and Docker integration to make data retrieval faster and deployment smoother.

 ##RESTful API
 The RESTful API is built around personal information on my resume.
 The API includes the following categories: